ABOUT OHENRO

 Wishes are fulfilled

-• I want to extend my lifespan.
+• I want to live a longer life.

 • I want to become wealthy.